CMSgov/design-system/rfcs/2021-11-whcm-support.md

 **WHCM updates should support IE in addition to modern browsers.**

-While our design system no longer technically supports IE (as [it falls below our 2% support threshold](https://analytics.usa.gov/health-human-services/)), a good percentage of those who rely on WHCM continue to use it.
-And because the effort to support IE is low, I agree with Microsoft's recommendation - just be certain your system color keywords work across both queries and the cascade doesn't impact how those styles render (meaning, test the changes).
-If more targeted styles are needed between IE and Edge, this query may need to be split.
+While our design system no longer technically supports IE ([as it falls below our 2% support threshold](https://analytics.usa.gov/health-human-services/)), a good percentage of those who rely on WHCM continue to use it.
+And because the effort to support IE is low, I agree with Microsoft's recommendation - just be certain your system color keywords work across both queries and the cascade doesn't impact how those styles render (meaning, **test the changes**).
+If more targeted styles are needed between IE and Edge, the Frankenquery may need to be split.

-**New and refactored components should be checked in WHCM as part of our "definition of done"**
+**New and refactored components should be checked in WHCM as part of our "definition of done".**

 We have access to a SauceLabs account and they have [good documentation for how to do local testing](https://docs.saucelabs.com/secure-connections/sauce-connect/quickstart/), so we should use it.